 What is small-batch canning?

 Small-batch canning is just as it sounds: “You’ll process small amounts of produce rather than diving into bushels every time you preserve,” says Vinton.
 “I think it’s really important to think of home food preservation simply as another cooking method, like sautéing or baking, which is part of your kitchen repertoire.
 It doesn’t have to be an all-day project!”

 Can I use a canner on any kind of cooktop?

 Not exactly.
-Some canners cannot be used on glass cooktops because they do not sit flat on the surface and the excessive heat can build up, causing the cooktop to crack.
+Some canners cannot be used on glass cooktops because they do not sit flat on the surface, and the excessive heat can build up, causing the cooktop to crack.
 Also, canners made of aluminum will not work on induction cooktops, which require metallic pots for cooking.

 Is it cheaper to buy jarred food instead of canning food?

 Not necessarily.
 Yes, you’ll have the initial investment of jars and other accessories, such as jar lifters or a canning pot, but one-time-use lids only run a few dollars per dozen for future canning sessions.
 And canning jars last a long time; as long as the jar rim has no chips, you can keep using it!
-Plus, you often can find them at secondhand stores.
+Plus, you can often find them at secondhand stores.
 Finally, canning prevents you from wasting food from your garden and grocery store or farmer’s market trips, especially if you process in small batches.

 Why Trust Simply Recipes?

 Arricca Elin SanSone has been putting up everything from jams to pickles since she first learned to can as a teenager in her mom’s and grandma’s kitchens.
 She still uses her Gram’s vintage canner and has amassed an (embarrassing) number of canners of every size to preserve her garden’s bounty.